“All of the instructors were absolutely excellent!”

 Provides a solid knowledge base and everyday skills revolving around construction claims, including how constructions projects are managed, contracts and contracting relationships, various forms of coverage and coverage issues, and management of construction claims from the ground up.

-This course is delivered virtually.
 Upon successful completion of the final exam students may advance to Level 2.
 Students also have the option to test out of Level 1 and begin their course of study with Level 2.

 Prerequisite: Construction Level 1 or test out option